 If you find yourself struggling to get things done on time or make space for your big goals, chances are you might need to revisit & optimize your business (and personal!) habits.
-Here are five of my best suggestions for healthier business habits to build this year.
+Here are five of the best habits to build into your business.

 1. Create communication boundaries

 I could talk about this until the proverbial cows come home.
-Yet even though I have taught workshops on it and wrote a whole course devoted to getting better at managing email, I still found my communication boundaries slipping towards the end of last year.
-As we move into a new year, it’s been helpful for me to recommit to better structures to support me and reduce the constant communication that drags me away from my most important tasks.
+I have taught workshops on it and wrote a whole course devoted to getting better at managing email!
+And I *still* find my communication boundaries slipping sometimes.
+I constantly have to recommit to better structures to support me and reduce the constant communication that drags me away from my most important tasks.

 We don’t do better work after we’ve answered every message that needs answering.
 We do better work once we realize that we need limits despite not every message being answered yet.
 Uninterrupted work time is the only way we do our deepest, most important work.
 It’s how we move big projects forward and get key things done.
 In my experience, constant connectivity is a bad habit if we want to be growing a business that can thrive.

 Ideas for Boundaries: You don’t need to do all of these!
 Try picking one or two.